Yooralla

-Yooralla (officially the Yooralla Society of Victoria) is one of the largest non-profit disability services organisation in Australia, supporting over 30,000 Victorians living with a disability.
+Yooralla (officially the Yooralla Society of Victoria) is a non-profit disability services organisation in Australia, supporting over 30,000 Victorians living with a disability.

-Services

-Yooralla employs over 2,100 staff throughout Victoria to provide community services including accommodation, respite, day services, therapy, recreation, education, and self-advocacy to both children and adults.
-Yooralla also provides a range of assistive and communication technologies through their Independent Living Centre, located in Brooklyn, Melbourne.
-Yooralla's services are developed in partnership with people with disability and in many cases, their families and carers.

 History

 The Yooralla Society of Victoria was established in 1977 as a merger of the Yooralla Hospital School and the Victorian Society for Crippled Children.

 Yooralla Hospital School (1918–1977)

 In 1918, Evangeline Ireland established the Yooralla Free Kindergarten for Crippled Children, a school for disabled children.
 She was motivated by the discovery of a disabled child whose parents left her in a chicken coop while they were working.
 It was initially housed in Fitzroy, but after a few months relocated to Carlton, eventually finding a more-or-less permanent home on Pelham Street.
 During World War II, the school was evacuated to Mount Macedon.
 It eventually acquired several other properties.

 Victorian Society for Crippled Children (1935–1977)

 The Victorian Society for Crippled Children was established in 1935 by Eleanor Latham, the wife of Chief Justice Sir John Latham.
 It was closely tied to the Yooralla Hospital School and the Royal Children's Hospital.
 After World War II it was renamed the Victorian Society for Crippled Children and Adults.
 It operated a number of residential hostels for disabled people, as well as recreational facilities and training centres.